bcgov/invasivesbc/app/README.md

 ## Run Cypress Tests

-By default the environment is set to local.
-Before running any Cypress test you have to do the following:
+# Quick start:

+For local only env:

 	- `npx cypress open`

+For local app and dev api:

 	- `npx cypress open --env configFile=development`

+For custom:

 	- `npx cypress open --env configFile=myCustomConfigFile`

+# Detailed setup:

 1. Check if your configFile matches the environment you want to run in.